Cool jobs: Mountain bike trail maker

 Olympian, mountain biker or weekend hiker, if you’ve ventured into the wilderness, there’s a chance you have experienced the work of Queensland elite trail maker, Glen Jacobs.
-This guy literally makes adventure.
+Specialising in building mountain bike trails, this guy literally makes adventure.

 This job sounds too cool to be true.
 How did you stumble into this career?

 I rode bikes as a kid and built trails in the backyard through the bush.
 Years later, I started riding mountain bikes.
 I joined the local club, became president and then started building trails to ride on.

 Unbeknown to me, a couple of international mountain bikers rode my trails while holidaying in Cairns and recommended them to host a World Cup event.
 The events were successful and I was soon contracted to design tracks worldwide for the international federation.

 Why do you think you have the best job in the world?

 Nothing beats walking through and scoping huge mountains and valleys.
 I love imagining how a trail will look and what it will be like to ride before it has been constructed.